muldoon2007/muldoon2007.github.io/_posts/2020-12-01-lives-land-future.markdown

 I graduated from college twelve years ago.
 Since then, I've worked in politics and government and non-profits and corporations, and for organizations on the political "left" and "right" and everywhere inbetween.
-My first job paid $50 a month (in Brazil) and my current one pays around $200,000 at a software mega-corporation.
+My first job paid $50 a month (in Brazil) and I'm now at a software mega-corporation.
 So it's been a somewhat meandering tour through different slices of life and politics and society.

 I want to share some terrible ideas that I've collected over the course of my tour.